 - discusses how outcomes assessment results have been used in program planning and change.

-Other data about departments used in the academic review and planning process is available from the campus Office of Planning, Budget and Analysis.
+Other data about departments used in the academic review and planning process is available from the campus Office of Data Analytics.

 College Assessment Committee